Segfault-Inc/Multicorn/pages/implementing-an-fdw.rst

             .. important::

                 An ERROR message results in the current transaction being aborted.
-                Think about the consequences when you uses it !
+                Think about the consequences when you use it !

         ``logging.CRITICAL``
             Maps to a postgresql FATAL message.
 Causes the current server process